0x0ade/0x0ade.github.io/ideas/rotonde-framework-mess.md

 ### Future

-It's relatively lightweight at 8283b, or 2509b uglified, but it's huge compared to what it replaces.

 I actually planned on replacing it with something similar to Rotonde's old "deps installer".
 Migrating to ES6 modules would be even better.